A.E. (video game): Reception

 Arnie Katz wrote for Arcade Express: "The swirling flightpaths of the attackers as they zoom hither and yon around the eight playscreens is the principal feature that distinguishes 'A.E.' from the usual run of invasion games."
 He pointed out that the images the game is played over have little bearing on gameplay.
 Citing a satisfying difficulty balance, Katz concluded with a score of 8/10.

+InfoWorld's Essential Guide to Atari Computers cited it as "another winner" for Broderbund.
 Computer Games magazine gave the Atari and Apple versions an "A" in its "1985 Software Buyers Guide."
 Writing for Videogaming and Computer Gaming Illustrated, Susan Levitan concluded: "A.E. is a highly recommended, very challenging and rewarding game.
 The 3-D graphics are stunning and the serpentine movement of the A.E. is mesmerizing."